Tạ Thu Thâu

 Tạ Thu Thâu (1906–1945) in the 1930s was the principal representative of Trotskyism in Vietnam and, in colonial Cochinchina, of left opposition to the Indochinese Communist Party (PCI) of Nguyen Ai Quoc (Ho Chi Minh).
 He joined the Left Opposition to the United Front policy of the Comintern as a student in Paris in the late 1920s.
 After a period of uneasy co-operation with "Stalinists" on the Saigon paper La Lutte, he triumphed over the Communists in the 1939 elections to the Cochinchina Colonial Council on a platform that called for radical land reform and workers' control, and for opposition to defense collaboration with the French authorities.
-He was executed by the Communist Viet Minh in September 1945.
+He was executed by the Stalinist Viet Minh in September 1945.

 Early life

 Tạ Thu Thâu was born in 1906 in Tân Bình, An Phú (near Long Xuyên) in French Cochinchina (southern Vietnam), the fourth child of a large and very poor family: his father was an itinerant carpenter.
 As a scholar student he attended a high school in Saigon, and (with a Baccalauréat Franco-Indigène) in 1925 began work as a teacher.
 In 1926, at age 20 he joined the Jeune Annam (Young Annam), and wrote for the nationalist newspaper Annam.
 In April Thâu took part in a week of protests attended by thousands of workers, and by students, sparked by the death, after 18 years penal servitude, of the veteran nationalist Phan Châu Trinh and by the arrest of Nguyễn An Ninh.

 Nguyễn An Ninh was an important influence on Thâu.
 From the pages of his journal La Cloche Fêlée (from Baudelaire's Broken Bell), Ninh exhorted young people to "leave the home of their fathers."
 Only then could they hope to shake off the "suffocating ignorance" in which they were trapped by obscurantism: "our oppression comes from France, but so does the spirit of liberation."
 In 1927 Thâu sailed for France, where he enrolled in the Faculty of Science, University of Paris.